Filtering with Dynamic Focus

 • Dynamic Graph – A cohesive model that Instana uses, which contains physical and logical components with all historical attributes and metrics.
 The Dynamic Graph also includes distributed traces and events.
 All nodes in the graph are connected based on their dependencies.
 The various views in Instana visualize the data of the graph, and Dynamic Focus filters the graph to provide specific subviews and focus.

 • Incidents – Instana incidents are based on KPIs and machine learning and provide condensed information about an incident.
-The information includes the dependencies to services, traces, and physical components, and they can be used by Dynamic Focus to filter only the components that are part of a particular incident.
+The information includes the dependencies to services, traces, and physical components.
+Dynamic Focus uses the information to filter only the components that are part of a particular incident.

 Focusing on application components